New Hampshire

 • Naturalization papers

-• Student ID
+• Student or employee ID (if applicable)

-• Birth Certificate
+• Birth certificate

-• Evidence of a home purchase
+• Rental lease or evidence of a home purchase

 • Proof that you've asked the Post Office to use your street address as your mailing address